-- 2.1 To approve, in principle, that Market Place environment and facilities need to be upgraded if the open air market is to continue to be an important shopping destination for Chesterfield. - 2.2 That the Cabinet recommends to Council the approval of £15,000, from the Service Improvement Fund, to pay for a consultant to undertake a feasibility study and provide options with estimated costs for the redesign and upgrade of Market Place.
+- 2.1 To approve, in principle, that Market Place environment and facilities need to be upgraded if the open air market is to continue to be an important shopping destination for Chesterfield. - 2.2 That Council approves £15,000, from the Service Improvement Fund, to pay for a consultant to undertake a feasibility study and provide options with estimated costs for the redesign and upgrade of Market Place.